vishvAsa/notes/sapiens/branches/austronesian/polynesian/articles/MT/american-arrival.md

 The ignoring of Heyerdahl, whatever, one might think of him is interesting.

 Interestingly, it is also the island where the rapamycin producing Streptomyces was discovered

+## Statue spree
+It is interesting that the moai statue-building spree on the remote Easter Island overlaps with the period when they were in contact with South America.
+We also suspect that the apparently undeciphered Rongorongo script came into being around the same time.

+The other Austronesians have the shrines known as the Marae -- while they might have played some role in the conception of the moai statues, there is no strong and direct connection.
+Hence, we feel it is valid to assume that the South American contacts might have played some role in the emergence of the moai.

+There are the Bolivian Tiwanaku statues and the chemamüll wooden men of Mapuche of Chile.
+These could present South American parallels though there is no evidence currently that the Austronesia contact zone had extended to any of these regions.

+More mysterious is the Rongorongo.
+There is no clear evidence for a true south American writing system unlike meso-America.
+Hence, direct case of inspiration for Rongorongo cannot be currently made.